LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 giving the URL :ref:`!http://your-server-domain.name/lasso9/instancemanager`.

-When Lasso Instance Manager is run for the first time, it will look for an existing Lasso 9.0 installation that was installed through the Lasso 9.0 installer package and will import that instance.
+When Lasso Instance Manager is run for the first time, it will look for an existing Lasso Server installation that was installed through the Lasso Server 9.0 installer and will import that instance.
 No files will be removed.
-The Admin LassoApp will be updated and any existing Lasso 9.0 Apache 2 configuration file will be disabled.
+The Admin LassoApp will be updated and any existing Lasso Server 9.0 Apache 2 configuration file will be disabled.

-If no existing Lasso 9.0 instance is located, a new Lasso 9 instance will be created named "default".
+If no existing Lasso Server 9.0 instance is located, a new Lasso Server instance will be created named "default".
 This default instance will be configured with the same administrative username and password that was selected when first initializing Lasso Instance Manager, and is set up to respond to all host names.

 User Interface
 ==============

-The main interface for Lasso Instance Manager consists of a list of all known Lasso 9 instances on that machine.
+The main interface for Lasso Instance Manager consists of a list of all known Lasso Server instances on that machine.
 Below this list is a button for creating new instances.

 Each instance in the list shows: